axa-ch-webhub-cloud/pattern-library/CONTRIBUTING.md

 3. `import` any web components you need
 4. bind `withReact` to you `import`ed React version
 5. wrap all your needed web components
-   - and may pass optional options
+   - and may pass optional options for type of component or event init options
 6. use them like regular React components in your app

-   **Note:** events work similiar to React's standard events, but each web components could trigger custom events.
+   **Note:** events work similar to React's standard events, but each web components could trigger custom events.
 Make sure to check them out at the web-components documentation itself!

 ```js
 // import your dependencies - 1, 2, and 3